graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 {
     public MyUnionGraphType()
     {
-        // creates an instance, which will be different than the one use elsewhere AddPossibleType(new WidgetGraphType());
+        // creates an instance, which will be different than the one used elsewhere AddPossibleType(new WidgetGraphType());

         // solution: